 As Butler points out, there are five key social domains that demand leaders’ attention: status, certainty, autonomy, relatedness, and fairness.
-We call it the SCARF® Model.
-It relies on the widespread neuroscience finding that social threats register in the brain just like physical threats: Cognitive function suffers and people’s quality of work declines.
+We call it the SCARF Model.
+It relies on the widespread neuroscience finding that social threats register in the brain in a similar way as physical threats: Cognitive function suffers and people’s quality of work declines.

 Toxic behavior can affect any SCARF domain, or several in combination.
 For instance, it’s threatening to a person’s status when their co-worker openly calls out a recent mistake in a team meeting.
 And it damages people’s sense of fairness and relatedness (or sense of belonging) when a manager plays favorites by assigning projects only to certain people.